Tidal triggers and the predictability of solar activity: Ground level enhancement events

 In this section we revisit the GLE events that were analyzed previously by \cite{Velasco2018} and \cite{Stefani2025}.
 These sporadic events are related to relativistic solar particles that produce air showers, the effects of which can be measured at ground level by a network of detectors.
 Table 1 and Figure 3 of \cite{Velasco2018} revealed that the 56 considered GLE events occurred preferentially in the positive phase of an oscillation with a period of 1.73\,years which indeed points to a clocked process that was phase stable over approximately six solar cycles.

-In \cite{Stefani2025} we had re-analyzed the sequence of GLE events, updating it from the 56 events used in \cite{Velasco2018} to the 71 events provided by the database of neutron monitor count rates at https://gle.oulu.fi.
-To precisely determine the best-fit period, we replaced the inverse wavelet method of \cite{Velasco2018} by computing the correlation coefficient ${\rm Corr}=1/71 \sum_{i=1}^{71} \cos(2 \pi t_i/T_0+ \varphi_0)$ of the 71 GLE instants $t_i$, using cosine functions with variable periods $T_0$ and phases $\varphi_0$.
-While ${\rm Corr}$ is not exactly Pearson's empirical correlation coefficient, it shares with it the main property of lying between -1 and 1.
+In \cite{Stefani2025} we had re-analyzed these GLE data, updating them from the 56 events used in \cite{Velasco2018} to the 71 events provided by the database of neutron monitor count rates at https://gle.oulu.fi.
+To precisely determine the best-fit period, we replaced the inverse wavelet method of \cite{Velasco2018} by computing the correlation coefficient

+of $N=71$ GLE instants $t_i$, using cosine functions with variable periods $T_0$ and phases $\varphi_0$.
+While $r$ is not exactly Pearson's empirical correlation coefficient, it shares with it the main property of lying between -1 and 1.
 The latter value only occurs when the events and the cosine's maxima are perfectly aligned.

 Figure 8 of \cite{Stefani2025} showed a maximum correlation of 0.2964 for a period of 629.85 days, which corresponds to 1.724 years.
 This value is indeed remarkably close to the value of 1.723 years we had derived as the dominant beat of the tidally triggered magneto-Rossby waves.

 In the following, two modifications will be applied.
 Firstly, we correct a timing error in \cite{Stefani2025} that led to an incorrect phase of $\varphi_0=1.88$, when it should have been $\varphi_0=2.19$.
 While this phase error (equivalent to a time shift of 31 days) had no effect on the main message of \cite{Stefani2025}, it will be important later on when considering the predictability of the solar events of early 2026.